emaphp/backbone.tango/README.md

 ```

 <br/>
-The *cssClass* property is created using the *cssClass* option and the specified notification type.
-For example, a success notification will receive a *cssClass* containing *"tango tango-success"*.
-Templates also receive an *id* and an *options* object.
+The `cssClass` property is created using the `cssClass` option and the specified notification type.
+For example, a success notification will receive a `cssClass` containing *"tango tango-success"*.
+Templates also receive an `nid` and an `options` object.
 The first contains a numeric value that identifies the generated view while the second contains the options specified for that notification.

 <br/>